 Broadly speaking, whilst we incorporate much of the National Curriculum, we aim to enrich, stretch and challenge our girls well beyond this.
 This means that where possible we will be covering objectives at a higher level than the national expectations and, more importantly, will be adding breadth and depth.
-There is a progression from integrated topic-based learning up to Transition (Year 2), through to more discrete subjects by Upper Juniors (years 5 and 6).
+There is a progression from integrated topic-based learning up to Lower Preparatory (Year 2), through to more discrete subjects by Upper Juniors (years 5 and 6).
 This is mirrored by an increase in specialist teaching.

 We encourage our pupils to take ownership of their studies, fostering independence and instilling a lifelong love of learning.
 Girls have core lessons with their form teacher whilst also benefiting from specialist teaching in Music, PE, Drama, ICT, Science and Modern Foreign Languages.
 The curriculum takes advantage of cross curricular links as appropriate and teaching is strongly thematic in the younger years.
 This academic focus is complemented by The Abbey Learner Profile (ALP) framework which supports the development of wider learning and life skills (see below).

 ….and beyond the classroom: